hathibelagal-dev/instantpolyglot/docs/eng/Vietnamese.md

 ### Existential constructions

-Existential sentences often use "có" (to have):
+Existential sentences often use “có” (to have):
 - **Có một con mèo trong vườn.** ('There is a cat in the garden.')

-Negative existentials use "không có":
+Negative existentials use “không có”:
 - **Không có ai ở nhà.** ('There is nobody at home.')

 ### Copular constructions

-Vietnamese doesn't have a true copula (like "to be" in English).
+Vietnamese doesn’t have a true copula (like “to be” in English).
 For equational sentences, the nouns or noun phrases are simply juxtaposed:
 - **Anh ấy bác sĩ.** ('He [is] a doctor.')

 For adjectival predicates, the adjective directly follows the subject:
 - **Hoa đẹp.** ('The flower [is] beautiful.')

-The particle "là" can be used for emphasis or clarity:
+The particle “là” can be used for emphasis or clarity:
 - **Anh ấy là bác sĩ.** ('He is a doctor.')

 ### Causative constructions